folke/neodev.nvim/README.md

   -- for plugin directories (root_dirs having a /lua directory), config.library.plugins will be disabled -- for any other directory, config.library.enabled will be set to false override = function(root_dir, options) end,
+  -- With lspconfig, Neodev will automatically setup your lua-language-server -- If you disable this, then you have to set {before_init=require("neodev.lsp").before_init}
+  -- in your lsp start options
+  lspconfig = true,
 }
 ```